InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

 ## Problem

 Engineering does not want to spend the extra resources needed to develop modular components.
 This applies to managers and developers alike.
-As a result, shared components are not reused, which prevents the InnerSource culture from flourishing.
+As a result, fewer components end up being reused, leading to duplication of work.

 ## Context